Metehan120/rsmalloc/ARCHITECTURE.md

 7. Fork handlers for preload/fallback state.
 8. Randomized magic values and aligned-allocation tag, unless randomization is explicitly disabled.

-In non-preload Rust mode, this is driven through `RSMalloc::init()` from `global_alloc.rs`.
+In non-preload Rust mode, this is driven through `RSMalloc::init()` from `frontend/global_alloc.rs`.
 In preload mode, C ABI entry points bootstrap on first use.

 ## Allocation Path